Endroe/researchmethods2023/README.md

 Should you still have trouble logging in (Permission denied / Connection closed), you may send a mail to lwp@rug.nl.

 Then Upload the .sh file, run `chmod +x extract_tweets.sh`, and then `./extract_tweets.sh`.

+## Once you have the data
+Run the jupyter notebook, make sure you have all the required libraries, make sure the foldername is the same, and then restart and run all.